rkulla/vimogen/README.md

-Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager _(you are using <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> aren't you?)_ that manages the installing/deleting/updating of all your Vim plugins.
+Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager _(you are using <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> aren't you?)_ that manages the installing/deleting/updating of all your Vim add-ons.

 I created Vimogen because many plugins that I use, such as vim-rails, syntastic and snipMate-snippets, get new changes all of the time and I wanted an easy way